 ADDITIONAL AUTHORITY OF THE COMMITTEE.
 The Committee shall have the authority to do the following, in its discretion, to the extent it deems appropriate in carrying out its duties under this Charter:

-- Retain, or obtain, in its sole discretion, the advice of a compensation consultant, legal counsel or other adviser and shall be directly responsible for the appointment, compensation and oversight of the work of any such adviser retained by the Committee.
-The Committee has the sole authority to approve all such advisers’ fees and other retention terms.
-The Company shall provide for appropriate funding, as determined by the Committee, for the payment of reasonable compensation to such adviser retained by the Committee.
-The Committee may select such advisers, or receive advice from any other adviser, only after taking into consideration all factors relevant to that person’s independence from management, including those independence factors set forth in the listing requirements of the NYSE; and
+• Retain, or obtain, in its sole discretion, the advice of a third-party consultant or service provider relevant to the Committee’s scope of responsibility.
+The Committee has the sole authority to approve all such third-party’s fees and other retention terms.
+The Company shall provide for appropriate funding, as determined by the Committee, for the payment of reasonable compensation to such advisor retained by the Committee.
+The Committee may select such advisors, or receive advice from any other advisor, only after taking into consideration all factors relevant to that person’s independence from management, including those independence factors set forth in the listing requirements of the NYSE; and

 MEETINGS OF THE COMMITTEE.
 The Committee shall meet as often as necessary to carry out its responsibilities, but not less than once each year.
 The Committee may, at its discretion, ask certain members of the Company’s management, or any other person whose presence the Committee believes to be desirable and appropriate, to attend the meetings and provide pertinent information as appropriate; provided, however, that no executive officer should be present during the portion of any meeting where such executive’s performance or compensation is discussed, unless expressly invited by the Committee.
 At the discretion of the chairperson of the Committee (but at least once each year), the members of the Committee shall meet in executive session, without any members of management present.

 MINUTES.
 The Committee will maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.